 - 1. The Indo-Tibetan Border Police was established on 24th October 1962 after the 1962 Sino-Indian conflict. - 2.
 It was created under the CRPF Act. - 3.
 It guards the Indo-Tibetan border and the mountainous regions of the India-China border and monitors the northern borders. - 4.
 ITBP replaced Assam Rifles in Sikkim and Arunachal Pradesh in 2004.
-The Indi-China border covering the following state is guarded by the ITBP (From the Karakoram pass in Jammu & Kashmir to Jechap La in Arunachal Pradesh): - Jammu & Kashmir - Himachal Pradesh - Uttarakhand - Sikkim - Arunachal Pradesh - 5.
+The Indo-China border covering the following state is guarded by the ITBP (From the Karakoram pass in Jammu & Kashmir to Jechap La in Arunachal Pradesh): - o Jammu & Kashmir - Himachal Pradesh - Uttarakhand - o Sikkim - o Arunachal Pradesh - 5.
 It detects and prevents border violations. - 6.
 The force also keeps a check on illegal immigration and trans-border smuggling. - 7.
 It has been deployed in UN peacekeeping missions in Kosovo, Sierra Leone, Haiti, Western Sahara, Bosnia, Herzegovina, Afghanistan and Sudan. - 8.
-The current Director-General of ITBP (2021) is S.S Deswal.
+The current Director-General of ITBP (2023) is Shri Anish Dayal Singh, IPS.